-Join Kacie Hultgren for an in-depth discussion in this video Design for manufacturability, part of 3D Printing Project: Designing a Replacement Part.
+Join Kacie Hultgren for an in-depth discussion in this video Design for manufacturability, part of Designing a Replacement Part using 3D printing.

 …Now that we have our printed part, let's investigate how we can make it better.…We're going to be exploring two ways to improve our design.…First, look for places where we want to improve…the 3D model for a better look and feel.…Adding more subtle curves and fixing any modeling mistakes.…Then, adjusting our design to take advantage of 3D printing technology.…Our original part was made by injection molding.…If you look closely at the part you'll notice that it's hollowed out.…